 The website has an editorial focus on grassroots action, human rights defense, environmental protection, and marginalized communities in Guatemala.

 The website, officially launched in March, 2016, is all-volunteer.
-It is moderated by volunteers Richard Brown and Patricia Macías, and all of the website’s contributors submit content free of charge.
+It is moderated by volunteers Richard Brown and Patricia Macías, as well as for the magazine editor, Diana Pastor, and all of the website’s contributors submit content free of charge.
 The team believes that independent media and a diversity of voices are absolutely essential to creating the equitable, sustainable global society that we seek but that remains far off.